“How you sell matters. What your process is matters. But how your customers feel when they engage with you matters more”. Tiffani Bova

 - Optimistic Realism – Keeping a balance between optimism and realism is crucial in sales.
 Sometimes you need to pick yourself up by your bootstraps if deals fall off or business is stagnant.

 - Emotional Intelligence – The key here is the extent to which the individual empathises and comprehends the emotions and motivations that underlie human behaviour.
 EQ is the ability to ‘read people”, identify nuances, and pick up on sales cues from the client.

-- Communication Skills – The best salespeople are naturally eloquent in writing, speaking, and reasoning abilities, with an assertive nature, but diplomatic approach.
+- Communication Skills – The best salespeople are naturally eloquent in writing, speaking, and reasoning abilities, with an assertive nature, but a diplomatic approach.

 - Organised – Sales functions are diverse; some are more important, others more urgent.
 Fighting fires all the time is not conducive to sales targets.
-Focussing on admin activities as an excuse to not cold call/see clients, is a recipe for failure.
+Focussing on admin activities as an excuse not to cold call/see clients, is a recipe for failure.
 If they cannot plan and stick to a plan, deals won’t happen.

 - Confidence – Clients are extroverts, introverts, and everything in between.
 Charisma is important however, sales aggression is frowned upon.
-Confidence is the cushioning between a fight or flight response
+Confidence is the cushioning between a fight or flight response.

 eSTUDY’s Sales Accelerator programme covers the key personal and interpersonal skills required to succeed in sales coupled with practical exercises to address areas of development (by the way, we don’t call them weaknesses anymore).